chingyuany/Image-Steganography-CUDA-parallel-computing/README.md

 # Image-Steganography-in-CUDA
-This program is to do image Steganography in CUDA with a blindhid algorithm.
+This program is to do image Steganography in CUDA with a blind hide algorithm.
 GPU_encoding_result.png is for GPU encoding for text1.txt and landscape image.
 GPU_decoding_result.png is for GPU decoding for text1.txt and landscape image.
 ### requirement environment###